Pabumath

 Pabumath is an Indus Valley civilisation archaeological site near Suvai village in Rapar Taluka of Kutch district, Gujarat, India.

 Excavation

-Archaeological Survey of India has undertaken excavation at this location during 1977–78,1978–79,1980-81.
+The Archaeological Survey of India excavated the site in 1977–78, 1978–79, and 1980-81.

 Findings

-A large building complex, unicorn seal, shell bangles, beads, copper bangles, needles, antimony rods, steatite micro beads; pottery include large and medium size jars, beaker, dishes, dish-on-stand, perforated jars etc.; fine red pottery with black painted designs etc. were found during 1980-81 excavations.
-Animal remains of cattle, buffalo, fish, sheep, wild pig and rabbit were also found.
+A large building complex was discovered during the 1980-81 excavations, along with artifacts that included a unicorn seal, shell bangles, beads, copper bangles, needles, antimony rods, steatite micro beads; pottery including large and medium size jars, beaker, dishes, dish-on-stand, perforated jars, and more; and fine red pottery with black painted designs.
+Animal remains of cattle, buffalo, fish, sheep, wild pig and rabbits were also found.

 Other observations

 This site is in Kutch district, where several other IVC sites such as Dholavira, Desalpur, Surkotada etc. are located.
 Evidence of fortification was found at this site as well as at Desalpur, Netra-Khissar, Surkotada, Dholavira, Kotada, Meghpar, Sevakia, Chitrod, Kanmer etc. which are nearby IVC sites.